Information on COVID-19

 After your baby is born, a heart murmur or blue/gray skin may cause your baby’s physician to suggest further testing.
 A definitive diagnosis can be made with an echocardiogram.

 All babies born with HLHS require surgery.
 Until your baby is stable enough for surgery, the condition can be managed in numerous ways.
 Medications can make it easier for blood to flow by keeping the ductus arteriosus open and balance the blood flowing to the lungs and the body.
 A ventilator can give your baby adequate oxygen.
 Intravenous fluids and good nutrition help babies gain weight and get ready for surgery.

 Another procedure, an atrial septostomy, may be necessary if your baby’s foramen ovale (PFO) has closed or it is not present at birth.
 This procedure creates an opening between the atria.
 If your baby is also born with an atrial septal defect, this procedure may be unnecessary.

 Babies with HLHS typically require three reconstructive surgeries:

 These surgeries help to improve the functioning of your child's heart and ensure there is sufficient blood flow to the entire body.
-These surgeries take place periodically between birth and age 3-4 years.
+These surgeries take place periodically or in 'stages' between birth and age 3-4 years.
 Your child will also have cardiac catheterization procedures to evaluate the heart function before proceeding to the next staged procedure.
+Learn more about staged reconstructive surgery.

 A heart transplant may also be an option.
 Riley at IU Health is one of only 30 plus hospitals in the nation that is certified to perform heart transplant.
 Our heart surgeons are expertly prepared to assist families as they progress through this treatment and the uncertainties of this rare and life-threatening condition.

 Although these surgeries are helpful, they are not a complete cure, and children can experience some problems afterwards.
 They may have heart rhythm disturbances or be overly tired after physical activity.
 Therefore, exercise should be done cautiously after evaluation by a cardiologist who specializes in congenital heart defects.
 Other serious problems that may occur post-surgery include: